Research Applications for Practice Improvement Decisions (RAPID) Program

 - Develop the ability to recognize, define and differentiate fundamental concepts of statistics, such as variability, distribution, association, causation, sampling, experimentation, confidence and significance

 - Develop tools to determine appropriate statistical methods for different types of data and study designs

 - Develop a critical perspective with which to assess and defend statistical arguments, such as those in scholarly publications

 |Approximately 25 hours

-Looking for additional online modules?
+Looking for additional online professional development modules?
 Visit the CCaTS Continuous Professional Development program.